jesper-bylund/stoutempire/_posts/2024-03-09-provocator.md

 ---
 layout: post
 title:  Provocator
-brewer: FUERST WIACEK Berlin,
+brewer: FUERST WIACEK Berlin
-venue: Untappd,
+venue: Untappd
-reviewer: Agnes Haverling,
+reviewer: Agnes Haverling
 ---

 ![Provocator](null)

 A tad too hoppy and soy&#45;sauce&#45;y for me.
 Expected more body and sweetness from the higher ABV.
 Good but not great.